 There’s snow on the ground here in Colorado and the fall hunting seasons are still fresh in our memories.
-In fact, many of us still have late season hunts to look forward to.
-But as soon as one season ends, we begin working on the next.
+But just because the season is over, doesn't mean the work stops.

-With a New Year on the horizon, there's plenty to do in preparation for your 2021 adventures.
-In our previous article, we offered some ideas to make the most of the off-season.
-But perhaps most importantly, it’s critical to keep up your archery and rifle practice.
+There is plenty to do in preparation for a New Year of hunting adventures.
+In this previous article, we offered some ideas to make the most of the off-season.
+We also shared some ideas on how to stay in shape during the off season.
+But perhaps just as important as year-round exercise, it’s critical to keep up your archery and rifle practice.
 As hunter’s, practicing with our weapons is something that deserves a good deal of our attention – year round.

 One of the most important elements of ethical hunting is being prepared and confident with your weapon.
 That means more than just a quick sight-in the week before your hunt.
 When guiding elk hunts in western Colorado, I have witnessed more than one botched opportunity for no other reason than lack of familiarity with a weapon.

 In fact, any western hunting guide can tell you stories of relatively easy shots that were missed for no other reason than lack of practice with one's weapon.
 These unfortunate situations can easily be avoided.
 When taking the time away from work and family, plus all the expense to embark on a hunting trip, it seems like a waste to go unprepared.

 Whether your upcoming hunt is the trip of a lifetime or an annual occurrence, you owe it to yourself and the animal to put in plenty of practice time.
 Here are a few things to consider as we prepare for a New Year of hunting:

 If you’re making changes to your archery setup or rifle loads, this is a great time to do it.
 It's early in the off-season and you still have time to make changes and then practice.
 Don’t put it off and go into the summer still undecided.
 The last thing you want is to feel rushed trying to dial in your system right before opening day.